OptimalBits/ground/Readme.md

 ##Sequences

 Sequences provides a convenient way to represent a list of model instances.
 A sequence can be kept synchronized across many clients and is implemented as a Commutative Replicated Data Type (CRDT) meaning that all operations are commutative.
-This means tha sequences will eventually converge to a common state even when multiple client simultaneously modifies the same sequence.
+This implies that sequences will eventually converge to a common state even when multiple client simultaneously modifies the same sequence.

 A sequence is instantiated by using the *seq* function on a model: